Feed

 If you work a lot with directories full of CSV files, you can convert them to a single Avro file and use that from then on (using the above code snippet as an example).
 This is both faster and has lower memory consumption.

 The nice thing is that the recording also works with live feeds.
-So you can record a live feed for a specified timeframe and then use it from then on in your own back test.
+So you can record a live feed for a specified timeframe and then use it afterwards in your back tests.

 val feed = BinanceLiveFeed()